-In subsection 2.1, we examined the spreads of CoCos that convert into equity at a fixed conversion price.
+In subsection II.A, we examined the spreads of CoCos that convert into equity at a fixed conversion price.
 As shown in Figure 5, there are a variety of CoCos in the market.
-They can be broadly classified into equity conversion and write-down (principal reduction) CoCos.
-Equity conversion CoCos can be further subdivided into those with a fixed conversion price and those without a fixed conversion price.
+They can be broadly classified into equity-conversion and write-down (principal reduction) CoCos.
+Equity-conversion CoCos can be further subdivided into those with a fixed conversion price and those without a fixed conversion price.
 In Appendix 2, we deal with the equity conversion mechanism without a fixed conversion price, although the model is not used for the empirical analysis in this paper.
 Write-down CoCos can be further classified into permanent write-down and temporary write-down ones.
-In the following subsections, we extend the pricing model for equity-conversion CoCos developed in the previous subsection to estimate the bail-in probability for CoCos with permanent write-down and temporary write-down.
+In the following subsections, we extend the pricing model for equity-conversion CoCos

+Figure 4 The Estimated Bail-in Probability for a CoCo with Equity-Conversion developed in the previous subsection to estimate the bail-in probability for CoCos with permanent write-down and temporary write-down.